master131/BlockTheSpot/README.md

 The default Spotify installation location is: C:\Users&#92;&lt;username&gt;\AppData\Roaming\Spotify

 #### Uninstall:
-To uninstall, simply delete netutils.dll.
+To uninstall, simply delete netutils.dll from your Spotify installation (see above for the location).